A formal document defining project scope, deliverables, timeline, and terms between a firm and client.

-A Statement of Work is a legally binding document that details exactly what an agency will deliver, when, and under what terms.
+A Statement of Work is a legally binding document that details exactly what a firm will deliver, when, and under what terms.
 It includes project objectives, deliverables, timeline, payment schedule, revision policies, and out-of-scope items.
 A clear SOW prevents misunderstandings and scope creep.

 SOW sections: Project overview, objectives, deliverables list, timeline with milestones, payment schedule, revision policy (2 rounds included), out-of-scope items, acceptance criteria, termination clause.